 One of our goals at the Breastfeeding Success Company (BFS) is to simplify the relationship between specialized health professionals (IBCLC), healthcare facilities and patients by connecting professionals and families wherever they are and when they need it — from the hospital and outpatient clinics, to home and workplace.

 The Breastfeeding Success Company is expanding career opportunities for IBCLC professionals.
 We are Central Texas’ largest provider of Lactation and NICU Dietetics staffing and the exclusive provider of these services for Ascension Central Texas which includes Ascension Seton and Ascension Providence hospitals.
-BFS employs a team of over 35 IBCLCs and RDs providing services in four birthing hospitals; three level II NICUs; one level III NICU; one level IV NICU; one Children’s Hospital; and two stand-alone Breastfeeding Medicine Clinics.
+BFS employs a team of over 35 IBCLCs and RDs providing services in six hospitals; three level II NICUs; one level III NICU; one level IV NICU; one Children’s Hospital; and five Breastfeeding Medicine Clinics.
 Our mission is to ensure optimal health for newborn babies and their mothers by partnering with local healthcare delivery facilities to provide the gold-standard of neonatal nutrition and lactation support.
 BFS is committed to maintaining the highest quality providers in the region by offering competitive pay and a full-board of benefits as well as annual continuing education opportunities.

 Our team is committed to achieving or surpassing industry practice standards for lactation and neonatal nutrition.